 Things Not to Do for Storage

-Bubble wrap should be avoided at all costs when considering storage options, daily or off-season.
+Bubble wrap should be avoided when considering storage options, daily or off-season.
 Plastic likes to stick to the board, especially if temperatures are warm.
 Therefore, to avoid a residue or patchy stickiness from forming on a SUP board, leave the bubble wrap alone, no matter how tempting it is to use this material for the cushioning it provides to most products.
 The main reason why the plastic sticks to the board are because of the resin being used – it attracts and adheres to plastic rather easily.
 At the same time, bubble wrap acts as a way to hold heat and moisture.
 Each bubble is like a miniature magnifying class that can focus heat on the board, and moisture can pull around certain areas of the plastic.
 Both of these occurrences can cause damage and warping in the long term.

 Other Types of Damage to Think About